- Rob Hughes Chief Executive

 Rob started at the BMAA in Nov 2007 after completing his studies at Manchester and a brief time learning to maintain helicopters.
 Prior to this he started his flying career with competitive aeromodelling.
 This provided his first taste for fullsize aircraft in 2002, whilst at the European Championships.
 Two years later he started training for his PPL.
 After gaining his licence he quickly found Microlights and the rest is history!
 Although his enthusiasm for aerobatics persisted, achieving a CAA Display Authorisation in 2012.

 The Business Manager is responsible for ensuring the smooth and safe running of all administration tasks that running the business of the BMAA entails.

 Hi, my name is Kelly and I am the Business Manager.
 I have been working for the BMAA since 1st December 2015

 Since leaving college I have worked within the Leisure and Tourism Industry and before settling down and having a family I was fortunate enough to work in different overseas locations.
 Before joining the BMAA I was employed at a hotel as the Deputy General Manager.

 The NPPL Administrator is responsible for accepting and checking applications for the NPPL Microlight licence, then issuing the licence document when everything is complete.

-I hail from Deddington, a short walk from the BMAA office.
+I hail from Deddington, a short drive from the BMAA office.
 I see my position as facilitating smooth processing of queries and legal documents to ensure students, instructor and examiners spend the maximum time enjoying the wild blue yonder rather than correcting avoidable errors or dealing with the CAA.
 I have the privilege of issuing National Private Pilot's Licenses with Microlight ratings, bringing waiting times for excited applicants down from up to 3 weeks to potentially a couple of days, meaning the sky is closer than ever before!

 The CTO is responsible for the running of the BMAA Technical Office to ensure that members' projects are handled accurately and speedily.
 The Technical Office also accepts engineering approval applications from manufacturers which the BMAA is authorised to scrutinise and approve on behalf of the Civil Aviation Authority.